pinecoders/pine-utils/DISCLAIMER.md

 All information and code provided in this repository must be used at your own risk.

-Neither authors, PineCoders management nor PineCoders may be held reponsible for its use.
+Neither authors, PineCoders management nor PineCoders may be held responsible for its use.